rhroberts/kfit/NOTES.md

 * I think finishing the below high-priority tasks will get the app to a place where it's decently user friendly

 - [ ] Need much better error handling
-- [ ] Add button(s) to save fit details and results
-- [x] Need a more robust file import import dialog
-    - still needs work, but will do for now
-- [x] Let user choose b/w grabbing x/y coords with edit_mode button
-    - Behavior should be:
-        1. Edit mode off
-        2. Edit mode on, grab x-value
-        3. Edit mode on, grab y-value
-    -  Will need to either make a custom class or mess with the style sheets
-        - the former option would be better
-    - Going to use checkboxes instead
-- [ ] Reconcile amp/height, sigma/fwhm AND/OR define peaks for user
-    - would be better if user specifies height and fwhm
-    - this will just be an interface thing, fits will still use amp/height
-        - will need to convert whenever we show the user a param (e.g. setPlaceholderText)
-    - I'm leaving this as is for now

 ### Medium Priority